 We look forward to welcoming you to Philadelphia and the University of Pennsylvania!
 A representative from Penn Language Center will greet you at your residence hall (not the airport) and help get you situated in your new dorm.
 Orientation materials will also be distributed at that time.
 Until then, please read the following to guide you to your final destination.
-Please also PRINT THIS TRAVEL GUIDE, and take it with you.
-It contains emergency contact information and detailed directions to your dorm.
+Here’s a pdf version – please print and keep it with you as you travel!

 GETTING TO THE UNITED STATES

 A note about customs and connecting flights…